TheRedScreen64/radix-chat/backend/README.md

 > Tip:
 > Don't define lastId to get the first 50 topics,
-> define lastId to get 50 topics after the last topic of the first fetched topics.
+> define lastId to get 50 topics after the last topic of the topics fetched before.

 **Request**